fredilarsen/ModuleInterface/documentation/README.md

 ## Design principles

 ModuleInterface makes it easy to focus on the automation tasks at hand, and let communication take care of itself.
 Each module declares its settings, inputs and outputs and registers these with a ModuleInterface object.
-After this, these values will be synchronized automatically.
+Both input and output values will be synchronized automatically.

 * _Settings_ are the configuration parameters needed for a module to do its work.
 The idea is that these are configured outside of the module and synchronized to the module when changed.
 Typically, configuration is done in a web page.